Lake-Sunapee-Protective-Association/LMP/primary files/README.md

 |	org_id	|	where 'ID' was listed in the original raw data file, it was copied to this column	|	*N/A*	|	character	|

-Additional information for the parameter column:
+Additional information for the parameter column, names use ODM2 variable names and units where applicable:
 | 	Parameter Name	|	Parameter Description							|	Parameter Units	|	instrument	|	location of measurement	|
 | 	----			|	----											|	----	| 	----	|	----	|
 |	alkalinity_mglCaCO3	|	water alkalinity								| 	milligramsPerLiter |	VWR SympHony B10P	|	CSC	|